itpropro/hexo-tag-collapse/README.md

 # hexo-tag-collapse
-Plugin for the static site geenrator hexo to collapse and expand sections of text in posts.
+Plugin for the static site generator hexo to collapse and expand sections of text in posts.